terra-money/docs/docs/develop/tools.md

 ## Terra<span/>.js

-If you are familiar with Javascript, use Terra<span/>.js to create bots, power NFT mints, and for all-purpose back end services.
+Use Terra<span/>.js to create bots, power NFT mints, and for all-purpose back end services.
 Follow the [Terra.js tutorial](./sdks/terra-js/getting-started.md) to get started.

 ## Terra<span/>.py

- If you are a Python developer, use Terra<span/>.py for on-chain analytics, Jupyter Notebooks, data processing, and other mathematical processes best suited for Python.
+Use Terra<span/>.py for on-chain analytics, Jupyter Notebooks, data processing, and other mathematical processes best suited for Python.
 Follow the [Terra.py tutorial](./sdks/terra-py/README.md) to get started.

 ## Wallet Provider and Templates: